jklimonda/movies/README.md

 `java -jar /target/movies-1.0-SNAPSHOT.jar`

-2. Execute through springboot maven goal
+### 2. Execute through springboot maven goal
 `mvn spring-boot:run`

+### 3. IDE

+IDEs such as Eclipse or IntelliJ IDEA should be able to detect how to run a springboot application and add a run configuration.
+Or rust rightclick the Application class and select run.
+Follow guides in your IDE help.

-##To end
+## To end
 1. You can use the localhost:8088/actuator/shutdown endpoint

 `curl -i -u admin:P@ssw0rd -X POST http://localhost:8088/actuator/shutdown`